selinkorkmaz/selinkorkmaz.github.io/_posts/2020-09-28-week7reflective.md

 Recently from watching a TikTok, I discovered Amazon Outlet.
 You click Amazon Warehouse, then Outlet, and bam!
 30 more categories to pick from all with great deals.
 I like Amazon Outlet because you can shop online deals and find low prices on markdowns and overstocks.
 Totally worth checking out!
 <br/>

+Using Developer Tools to Edit CSS Live was super cool, and I'm surprised at myself for not knowing about it sooner.
+I learned about the inspect tool years ago, but I didn't realize you can change stuff.
+During the summer, I stumbled upon a TikTok video by creator @hoppuman, where he teaches how to edit tweets for a meme.
+To start, he went on Twitter, searched up Donald Trump's page, and found a tweet to change.
+He right-clicked on the tweet, then clicked on inspect, and then clicked on the down arrow by `<span class =` where he could see the text and swap it with his own.

+I was reading through the comments and I found two funny ones that I would like to share:
+ * "I've done this with my grades on PowerSchool to show my teachers and parents that I'm not failing"
+ * "I did this on the Best Buy page to convince my dad that the new MSI laptop isn't a gaming computer and is the most recommended for college"

+But just like Dr. Pilsch said, if you refresh the page, the changes will disappear.
+And sadly, it only changes for you and not anyone else.
+But hey, why not have fun!
+Create some funny memes!
+And post it on social media!